jaidetree/valhalla/readme.md

 While [clojure.spec](https://clojure.org/guides/spec) is a powerful tool for data validation, Valhalla offers several advantages:

-- **Intuitive interface**: Valhalla provides a simpler, more direct API that's easier to learn and use
+- **Intuitive interface**: Valhalla provides a more intuitive collection of combinators, reflects the shape of your data
 - **Improved JS interop**: First-class support for JavaScript data structures and seamless conversion between JS and ClojureScript
 - **User-friendly error messages**: Detailed, customizable error messages that help users understand what went wrong

+### Tradeoffs

+- Runtime only, no static analysis
+- Less extensible, can be customized using with-redefs
+- Aimed for app development vs library contract verification

 ## Installation